-- 3.4.2 The Applicant (now Appellant) extensively argued in the letter of 25 October 2002 that the solution offered by the present invention was obtained by applying library technology for the first time to PBD compounds and that the claimed collections may be obtained by derivatising PBD compounds so that they can be attached to combinatorial units in such a way that - the N10-C11 reactive site is protected, - screening can still take place whilst the compounds are attached to solid support and growth of combinatorial chain can be carried out without interference from PBD moiety, so removing problems of conflicting groups.
+3.4.2 The Applicant (now Appellant) extensively argued in the letter of 1 April 2003 that the solution offered by the present invention was not only obtained by applying library technology to PBD compounds, but also by combining protection of the N10-C11 reactive site with attaching the compounds to a solid support and derivatising the PBD core so that it can be attached to a combinatorial chain.
 As not a single one of these steps was taught or suggested in the prior art, the claimed collections were not obviously derivable thereof.

-Although the Applicant provided those arguments well before the oral proceedings before the Examining Division, namely 15 January 2003, there is not any trace in the contested decision showing these arguments of the Applicant.
+Although the Applicant provided those arguments well before the oral proceedings before the Examining Division, namely on 7 May 2003, there is not any trace in the contested decision showing these arguments of the Applicant.